realpython/python-guide/docs/scenarios/ci.rst

   interpreters
 * Running tests in each of the environments, configuring your test tool of choice
-* Acting as a frontend to Continuous Integration servers, reducing boilerplate and merging CI and shell-based testing.
+* Acting as a front-end to Continuous Integration servers, reducing boilerplate and merging CI and shell-based testing.